bagilevi/brahin-backend/README.md

-# Memonite-Brahin
+# Memonite (main)

 Experimental wiki software written in Rails and JavaScript - central Rails app.

-This application is the central place for the _Brahin_ iteration.

-The _Brahin_ iteration is an experiment of a modular, progressive enhancement approach.
+This is an experiment of a modular, progressive enhancement approach to implement a wiki app.
 You start with a HTML page, that can be viewed without any scripting.
 The page will contain information about which editor was used to create it, and that editor will be loaded.